rokucommunity/brighterscript/docs/plugins.md

 ### File Factory
 When you build a BrighterScript plugin, you will need to `npm install` a version of brighterscript.
 When your plugin is loaded (either by the brighterscript cli or through an editor like vscode), it's possible your plugin will be referencing a different version of brighterscript than the runner.

-To mitigate this, the provideFile events supply a fileFactory, which exposes the versions of the brighterscript file classes directly from the runner version of brighterscript.
-When possible, use the file factories found in `event.fileFactory` instead of class constructors. (i.e. use `event.fileFactory.BrsFile` instead of `new BrsFile()`) You can see examples of this in the previous code snippets above.
+To mitigate this, the `provideFile` events supply a `fileFactory`, which exposes the file classes from the runner's brighterscript version.
+When possible, use the file factories found in `event.fileFactory` instead of direct class constructors. (i.e. use `event.fileFactory.BrsFile` instead of `new BrsFile()`) You can see examples of this in the previous code snippets above.

+### srcPath, destPath, and pkgPath
+The file api introduces a breaking change related to file paths.
+Previously there were only `srcPath` and `pkgPath`. `pkgPath` historically contained the file path as you would reference it in your project, such as `source/main.bs`.
+However, there was no property to represent the file path when it was actually placed in the zip (i.e. `source/main.brs`).

+To mitigate this, and since the file api is already causing a few breaking changes, we decided to change the way file paths work. `srcPath` remains the same.
+However, `pkgPath` has been renamed to `destPath` to represent the path to the file as it exists in your brighterscript project _before_ transpilation.
+Then, `pkgPath` will now represent that final path for the file, the path to where the file will reside within the zip and on-device.

+Plugin authors will need to refactor their code to use `file.destPath` instead of `file.pkgPath`.
+In some situations, they're the same value, but in situations like `.bs` -> `.brs` transpiliation, the values will be different.

+Here's a description of each path property in BrighterScript now that the file api has been released.

+- **srcPath** - the absolute path to the source file.
+For example, `C:\projects\YourRokuApp\source\main.bs"` or `"/mnt/projects/YourRokuApp/source/main.bs"`
+- **destPath** - The path where the file exists within the context of a brightscript program, relative to the root of the package/zip.
+ This is the path that you will reference within your code.
+ Generally this is the same as `pkgPath`, but can be different (as shown in the example below):
+ <br/><br/>
+ ***NOTE:** This should _not_ containing a leading slash or `pkg:/` scheme.
+Example:

+    ```js
+    {
+        //given this srcPath:
+        srcPath: "C:/projects/YourRokuApp/source/main.bs",
+        //destPath should be:
+        destPath: "source/main.bs"
+    }
+    ```
+- **destPath** - the path to the file within the package, relative to the root of the package/zip.
+    This is different than `destPath` in that it's the final file name that is used when creating the zip.
+    <br/><br/>
+    ***NOTE:** This should _not_ containing a leading slash or `pkg:/` scheme

+    ```js
+    {
+        //given this srcPath:
+        srcPath: "C:/projects/YourRokuApp/source/main.bs",
+        //pkgPath should be:
+        pkgPath: "source/main.brs" //(note the `.brs` file extension)
+    }
+    ```